RenderKit/embree/README.md

 the build finishes, will directly return from the `rtcCommit` call (even for static scenes).

-*Note:* Due to some limitation of the task_arena implementation of the Intel® Threading Building Blocks, threads that call `rtcCommit` to join a running build will just wait for the build to finish.
-Thus the join mode does just not work properly when using TBB, and might cause the build to run sequential (if all threads want to join).
+*Note:* When using Embree with the Intel® Threading Building Blocks, the join mode only works properly starting with TBB v4.4 Update 1.
+For earlier TBB versions threads that call `rtcCommit` to join a running build will just wait for the build to finish.

-*Note:* The join mode works properly with the internal tasking scheduler of Embree.

 Memory Monitor Callback
 ---------------------------